A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Related Work

-Due to the ability to solve complex tasks as well as perform long-term optimization, \textbf{reinforcement learning} (RL) has become another popular choice for investigating end-to-end autonomous driving \cite{Huang2020,Kiran2021,osinski2020simulation,Liang_2018_ECCV}.
-RL learns how to map observations to optimized actions by maximizing the expected cumulative reward\cite{sutton1998introduction}, and can learn strong policies in a simulator without real-world labels \cite{Pan2017b,Bewley2019}.
+Due to the ability to solve complex tasks as well as perform long-term optimization, \textbf{RL} has become another popular choice for investigating end-to-end autonomous driving \cite{Huang2020,Kiran2021,osinski2020simulation,Liang_2018_ECCV}.
+RL learns how to map observations to optimized actions by maximizing the expected cumulative reward\cite{sutton1998introduction}, and can learn strong policies in a simulator without real-world labels \cite{Pan2017b}.
 Although RL has lower data efficiency than IL, it could be easily implemented in some high-fidelity simulators, e.g. CARLA\cite{dosovitskiy17a}, where agents can explore in more diverse scenarios.
 This interactive learning ability resolves the distribution shift, data bias, and causal confusion issues in IL.
-However, RL is also much harder to train in hard tasks.
-A modularized framework with a dedicated perception module that performs scene understanding can effectively ease the burden of RL, and also lead to more stable policies.
-Furthermore, due to the interactive learning nature of RL and its reliance on a simulator, considerable efforts need to be taken to properly address the sim2real gap issue in a deployable autonomous driving system.
+However, RL is also much harder to train with high-dimensional states.
+A framework with a dedicated representation learning can effectively ease the burden of RL, and also lead to more stable policies.
+Furthermore, due to the interactive learning nature of RL and its reliance on a simulator, considerable efforts need to be taken to properly address the sim-to-real issue in a deployable autonomous driving system.